Факторы риска спонтанных преждевременных родов в Казахстане: исследование случай-контроль методом подобранных пар

 Potential participants were provided with an information sheet that explained the aims and procedures of the study, their responsibilities, possible risks and side effects, potential benefits, alternatives to participation, the confidentiality of data, and the voluntary nature of participation.
 Those who were willing to participate provided signed consent to take part in the study.
 They were then given a questionnaire, which took approximately 5 minutes to complete.
 The questionnaire was pre-tested for clarity prior to the study initiation.
 A trained researcher who was fluent in both Kazakh and Russian conducted a pilot survey among 30 pregnant visitors at the Aktobe reproductive and perinatal center.

-A structured self-administered questionnaire was used to explore the risk factors related to spontaneous preterm birth, including the mother's age, educational level, marital status, employment, income, current smoking status, exposure to secondhand smoke, alcohol intake habits, number of pregnancies, pre-gestational weight and height, complications during pregnancy, previous obstetric history, gestational week at labor, and type of delivery.
+A structured self-administered questionnaire with cross-verify the responses from medical report was used to explore the risk factors related to spontaneous PTB, including the mother's age, educational level, marital status, employment, income, current smoking status, exposure to secondhand smoke, alcohol intake habits, number of pregnancies, pre-gestational weight and height, complications during pregnancy, previous obstetric history, gestational week at labor, and type of delivery.
 Data on maternal weight, placental weight, weight and length of the baby as well as infant sex were obtained from the medical documentation.
 A normal pre-pregnancy weight was defined as having a BMI of 18.0–24.99 kg/m2.
-Pre-pregnancy overweight was defined as having a BMI between 25.0 and 29.99 kg/m2, while pre-pregnancy obesity was defined as having a BMI ≥ 30.0 kg/m2 [22].
+Pre-pregnancy overweight was defined as having a BMI between 25.0 and 29.99 kg/m2, while pre-pregnancy obesity was defined as having a BMI ≥30.0 kg/m2 [22].

 Independent associations between PTB and potential predictors were studied using a multivariable conditional logistic regression model.
 Crude and adjusted odds ratios (OR) were calculated with 95% confidence intervals (CI).
 Multivariable analysis was performed only on variables associated with the outcome in crude analysis at the level of significance below 0.1.
 The analyses were repeated separately for MLPTB and EPTB+VPTB.
 All analyses were performed using Stata software, version 18.0 (Stata Corp., TX).